Jessica Suchy-Pilalis: Life and career

 Suchy-Pilalis' research in harp includes historical harps.
-She is a specialist on the life and compositions of Madame Delaval and has restored a single-action Erard harp specifically for performances of Madame Delaval's compositions.
-She has served as Vice-President of the Historical Harp Society and as a member of the board, and has been a member of the editorial board of the American Harp Journal.
+She is a specialist on the life and compositions of Madame Delaval and has restored a single-action Érard harp specifically for performances of Madame Delaval's compositions.
+She has served as vice-president of the Historical Harp Society and as a member of the board, and has been a member of the editorial board of the American Harp Journal.